NickPavlovskii/NickPavlovskii/README.md

 🤟I’m interested in neural networks, data analysis and web-development

-🔥 I am currently studying JS, php for web development and event prediction using neural networks in python
+🔥 I am currently studying JS(React/Vue), php(Laravel) for web development.

 📫 How to reach me: